SBM blog CTA mobile 1

 Blog SMS vs in-app messaging

-Pairing push notifications with in-app messaging helps you foster ongoing conversations informed by context.
+Pairing push notifications with in-app messaging helps foster ongoing conversations informed by context.

 Incorporating in-app messaging into your mobile app is easier now than ever, thanks to Sendbird’s easy-to-use chat API.
-The software supports text, voice, and video communication and is compliant with HIPAA, HITECH, ISO27001, and GDPR—making it ideal for operational and marketing messages for financial institutions.
+The software supports text, voice, and video communication and complies with HIPAA, HITECH, ISO27001, and GDPR—making it ideal for operational and marketing messages for financial institutions.

-You can enhance customer engagement in your banking app easily and securely without reinventing the wheel.
+You can quickly and securely enhance customer engagement in your banking app without reinventing the wheel.
 Get in touch with our team to discuss how you can make in-app communication safe and effective.

 Ebook Grow background mobile